caverar/ROS_Robotics_Lab1/README.md

 ## Some of The Most-used Linux Commands

-...
-Cambio prueba
-Cambio SSH

-¿Que ponemos aquí?
+Pending...

 ## Connecting ROS to Matlab

 ### What are we going to do?

-The purpose here is to use ROS MATLAB toolbox to suscribe to a topic and send request messages to services, for that we will use the turtle example to see its positions and control it.
-This will be executed in three step described bellow.
+The purpose here is to use ROS MATLAB toolbox to suscribe and publish to a topic and send request messages to services, for that we will use the turtle example to see its positions and control it.
+This will be executed in the three step described bellow.

 * Implement the provided example to test topic publication in the turtle horizontal velocity.
-* Write a script to suscribe the pose topic of the turtle and show the last message on the MATLAB terminal.
+* Write a script to suscribe the `pose` topic of the turtle and show the last message on the MATLAB terminal.
 * Write a script capable to modify all the parameters present in the `pose` topic.

 ### How do we do it?